LeonKang130/LeonKang130.github.io/_pages/about.md

 Research
 ------
 From 2022 to 2024, I worked as a **Student Researcher** at Tsinghua University under the supervision of Prof. Kun Xu.
 I participated in research projects involving **image vectorization** and **subsurface scattering**.

+Currently I am participating in research in Computer Graphics under the supervision of Prof. Lingqi Yan.

 Internships
 ------